 Is your super fund a star performer or a lemon?
-It’s a question more Australians are asking after the Productivity Commission and the Hayne Royal Commission highlighted widespread overcharging and underperformance across the superannuation system.
+It’s a question more Australians are asking, now the Australian Prudential Regulation Authority (APRA) is publishing ‘heatmaps’ to put the blowtorch to underperforming funds.

 It often starts with niggling doubts.
 Fees that are above the industry average, investment performance that lags its peers or an unhelpful response to your queries.
-You begin to wonder why you chose this super fund the first place, if indeed you did choose it as opposed to having it chosen for you by your employer or financial adviser, and if you should switch funds.
+You begin to wonder why you chose this super fund, if indeed you did choose it as opposed to having it chosen for you by your employer or financial adviser, and if you should switch funds.

 One positive outcome of all this scrutiny is that more people are taking a close interest in their super, often for the first time.
 Many have already voted with their feet and switched funds.

 Where to start?

 Begin by getting to know your fund, or funds if you have more than one.
 Your most recent annual statement is a good place to start.
 Is it easy to follow and useful?

 Your statement will tell you how your money is invested.
 The names of investment options may vary from fund to fund but get to know what type of investments and investment mix you hold.

 For example, you may be in one of the fund’s pre-mixed options such as its default Balanced or MySuper option where most Australians are invested.
 Or you may have chosen a High Growth, Growth, Conservative, Capital Stable or Sustainable pre-mixed option.